OWASP/www-chapter-albuquerque/tab_past.md

 Our space is limited to 16 people, so please RSVP to fpezzutidyer@unm.edu.

-Agenda:
+### Agenda:

 - Say Howdy
 - Featured presentation "Basics of SQL injection"
 - Pitch ideas and recruit volunteers for future presentations

+---

+## Breaking into websites using misconfigurations

-### Thursday, October 26, 2023, at 4 pm
+Thursday, October 26, 2023, at 4 pm

-Breaking into websites using misconfigurations

 UNM Centennial Library, DEN2

 Security research student Alex Adams will give a presentation about exploiting misconfigurations of the Google Authentication Toolkit in the wild.
 Learn about the Google Identity Toolkit API and common ways you might find it misconfigured.
 This talk will discuss some methods to spot issues with websites in general, common tools used by hackers for web penetration, and then go into a specific example of gaining unauthorized access to a website.

-Agenda:
+### Agenda:

 - Meet and greet
 - Featured presentation "Breaking into websites using misconfigurations"
 - Pitch ideas and recruit volunteers for future presentations

+---

+## Code injection attacks

-### Wednesday, August 30, 2023, 3 pm - 6 pm
+Wednesday, August 30, 2023, 3 pm - 6 pm

 <a href="/www-chapter-albuquerque/#div-centlibrary" onclick="location.hash='div-centlibrary'; location.reload();">UNM Centennial Library</a>, DEN2